CrychicTeam/CrychicDoc/docs/en/doc/vscode-snippets-guide.md

 ## Suggested Keyboard Shortcuts

 For even greater efficiency, you can assign custom keyboard shortcuts to frequently used snippets.
-Edit your `keybindings.json` file (accessible via `File > Preferences > Keyboard Shortcuts > User > keybindings.json`):
+Edit your `keybindings.json` file (accessible via `File > Preferences > Keyboard Shortcuts > User > keybindings.json` or by searching "Preferences: Open User Keyboard Shortcuts (JSON)" in the command palette):

 ```json
 // keybindings.json